Automatic Combination of Sample Selection Strategies for Few-Shot Learning: Conclusion

 \section{Conclusion}

-In this paper, we investigate the impact of larger number of different sample selection strategies on the success of few-shot learning.
-To leverage strengths of these strategies, we propose the ACSESS method for automatic combination of the sample selection strategies to select samples with complementary properties.
-The experimental results show that although the individual sample selection strategies may not always be beneficial, their combination using our proposed method consistently leads to better performance.
-Curiously, we observe that the \textit{learnability} of the samples is more important for few-shot learning than their \textit{informativeness} or \textit{representativeness}.
-Finally, analysing the behaviour of the sample selection in regards to the number of selected shots, we find that the sample selection provides the most benefit on low number of shots, while at the higher number of shots all strategies regress to random guessing.
-In addition, after certain point, increasing the number of available samples no longer leads to improvement in performance of few-shot learning, but may lead to decrease in performance in some cases, especially for in-context learning.
+In this paper, we investigate whether the well-established sample selection objectives can rival the strategies tailored specifically to in-context learning.
+To this end, we propose the \textit{ACSESS} method for the automatic combination of the sample selection objectives to select samples with complementary properties and perform extensive evaluation and comparison of sample selection strategies on in-context learning and other few-shot learning approaches.
+The experimental results show that although the individual sample selection strategies may not always be beneficial, \textbf{their combination using our proposed method consistently leads to better performance, in many cases exceeding the performance from in-context learning specific strategies}.
+Curiously, we observe that the \textit{learnability} of the samples is more important for few-shot learning than their \textit{informativeness} or \textit{representativeness}, which is not often utilised in prior works.
+Based on these results, the uniform combination of \textit{Cartography}, \textit{Forgetting} and \textit{Margin} selection strategies is a good alternative transferable across all settings.
+Analysing the behaviour of the sample selection when changing the number of selected shots and the size of the dataset, we find that the sample selection provides the most benefit with a low number of shots, while with a higher number of shots, all strategies regress to random guessing.
+In addition, after a certain point, increasing the number of shots used for training no longer leads to improvement in the performance of few-shot learning, but may lead to a decrease in performance in some cases, especially for in-context learning.
+Overall, the benefit of selecting a subset of high-quality samples lies in improving the performance and reducing its variance for in-context learning, and in the reduction of computation cost, while providing a performance increase on the imbalanced and noisy datasets for the remaining few-shot learning approaches.
+Finally, even when the datasets contain only a few available samples per class, curating the samples further can often still lead to benefits, regardless of dataset characteristics or approach used.